fragcolor-xyz/shards-examples/tutorials/snake/steps/step-2.md

           .y (Math.Multiply grid-cols) (Math.Add .x))
         ```

 It can be a bit confusing considering that the function doesn't have any parameters.
 This is because there is an implicit parameter which is the input.

+Since the `(Take)` block statements start with a `(|)`, they both process the same input (i.e. the implicit input parameter)  passed to the`get-index` function.
+The first statement stores the 0th element of the input (sequence) into a context variable `.x`, while the second statement stores the 1st element of the input into a context variable `.y`.

-Similarly, there is an implicit output at the end of the function (the equivalent of the `return` statement in other programming languages).
+Similarly, there is an implicit output at the end of the function (the equivalent of the `return` statement in other programming languages) which is also the function's return value.

-Let's break down the last line to understand how this works.
+Let's break down the last line to understand what's happening here.

 === "EDN"